boldbi/bold-bi-docs/docs/working-with-dashboards/share-dashboards/index.md

 * [Notifications](/working-with-dashboards/share-dashboards/notifications/)

-Continue learning on how to manage [data sources](/managing-resources/manage-data-sources/), [schedules](/managing-resources/manage-schedules/), [users](/managing-resources/manage-users/), [groups](/managing-resources/manage-groups/), [administer the site](/site-administration/) and [connect with the Bold BI site programmatically](/server-api-reference/).
+Continue learning how to manage [data sources](/managing-resources/manage-data-sources/), [schedules](/managing-resources/manage-schedules/), [users](/managing-resources/manage-users/), [groups](/managing-resources/manage-groups/), [administer the site](/site-administration/) and [connect with the Bold BI site programmatically](/server-api-reference/).

 ## Create a support incident

-If you are still not able to find the information that you are looking for in the self-help resources mentioned above then please <a href="https://www.boldbi.com/support" target="_blank">contact us</a> by creating a support ticket.
+If you are still unable to find the information you are looking for in the self-help resources mentioned above, please <a href="https://www.boldbi.com/support" target="_blank">contact us</a> by creating a support ticket.